 “She burns really, really hot,” Lamb said.
 “Not everybody is always comfortable around hot.
 So people need to learn how to understand her.
 But she also needs to understand her teammates.
 So they need to share in that, and to cooperate, sharing that dynamic together.”

-Stout said players often come talk to her when they’re angry because they know she understands what they’re going through.
+Stout said players often come to talk to her when they’re angry because they know she understands what they’re going through.

 “If I see one of my teammates is losing their crap, I’m like, ‘Yeah, valid,’” Stout said.
 “I think people should lose their crap sometimes.”